Overview Next training

 See earlier: programme.

 The students can register digitally and it will take place in the auditorium of the Finance Tower (Botanic Garden) (see below).
-It is intended that this training is organized free of charge, so the students do not have to pay for it.

 Dag

-- 11:00-11:30: coffee break
+- 11:00-11:30: Coffee break

-- 13:00-14:00: lunch
+- 13:00-14:00: Lunch

-- 16:15-18:00: network drink
+- 16:15-18:00: Network drink